Multi-View Active Learning for Short Text Classification in User-Generated Data

-Our approach for employing bagging is slightly different from the regular query-by-committee model \cite{qbc-by-bag}.
-In the regular query-by-committee model, one estimator is trained on each subset of data, and the best candidate data point is the data point which is subject to the most \textit{disagreement} among the estimators.
-In our model, the candidate data points, for each subset, are the data points that are assigned to opposite classes by the base learners.
-Then, each predictive model votes for these contention points, and the best candidate data point is the one that is subject to the most \textit{agreement} among the models.
+Our technique is different from the regular bagging model \cite{qbc-by-bag}.
+In the regular bagging model, one estimator is trained on each subset of data, and the best candidate data point is the data point which is subject to the most \textit{disagreement} among the estimators.
+In our model, the candidate data points, for each subset, are the data points that are assigned to the opposite classes by the base learners.
+Then, each pair of base learners vote for the candidate data points, and the best candidate data point is the one that is subject to the most \textit{agreement} among all the pairs.